Murrey Math Lines: USD/CHF, Gold

-As we can see at the H4 chart, the USD/CHF pair has broken the consolidation channel between the 3/8 and 5/8 levels to the downside and right now is falling towards the support at the 0/8 one (0.9765).
-In order to reach this level, the price has to break …
+As we can see at the H4 chart, the USD/CHF pair is expected to test the support at the 0/8 level (0.9765), rebound from it, and then start a new correction towards the 2/8 one (0.9826).
+The lines at the H4 and H1 charts are completely the same.
+However …

 Read Full Story at source (may require registration)